xt0fer/PythonPrepBook/README.md

-# JSPrepBook
+# PythonPrepBook
-source for ZCW JavaScript Prep Book
+source for ZCW Python3 Prep Book

 this thing is NOT is Markdown, the source is in AsciiDoc.
 Look at it, it's a better way of doing this for multi-file, multi-topic projects.